BrightCanopy/blog/_posts/2015-04-11-streaming_sl_with_amazon_appstream.md

  * Unable to zoom and all text so small as to be nearly unreadable.
  * Fat-fingered go back killed the session.
  * Didn't have a chance to try chattng, but it would have been painful.
+ * Pricing is $0.83USD/hr per user session with a starting limit of ten simultaneous users.
+Extending the limit is possible, but Amazon wants to know how many users you want to be able to support.
+There's no automatic scaling.

 ## Initial Questions